pp4rs/DEPRECATED-installation-guide/docs/commandLine.md

 ```
 We will explain what all this means in the first day or so of the course.

-!!! danger "Why Cygwin"
+!!! tip "Why Cygwin"
     *   We will uses Cygwin as our command line tool, and unlike other Windows shells such as PowerShell it uses Unix syntax.

-    * Anywhere throughout the remainder of the installation guide where we suggest you to enter a command into a terminal, enter the text-based command into your Cygwin terminal, for example:
+    *   Anywhere throughout the remainder of the installation guide where we suggest you to enter a command into a terminal, enter the text-based command into your Cygwin terminal followed by pressing `Return`, for example:

-    ```bash
             userName@computerName: ~$ whoami

-    ```
+    Should return your username.

 !!! danger "Do Not Delete the Install File"
     *   **Do not delete the setup-x86_64.exe file.** It needs to be kept so that we can add on some additional packages to use in the course.

 ## Mac Users